Family Communication

 Offline Adventure tiles

-Offline Adventure is a chance for families and services to explore fun, engaging activities that help children develop communication skills, creativity and active play habits – without screens!
+The Offline Adventure is a chance for families and services to explore fun, engaging activities that help children develop communication skills, creativity and active play habits – without screens.

 View the Offline Adventure manual.

 Join us for an Offline Adventure.
-A 2-week screen-free challenge that’s all about fun, connection, and creativity!
+A screen-free challenge that’s all about fun, connection, and creativity.

 We are inviting families to swap screen time for activities that spark dreaming, connection, and play.
 Each day, we’ll share a family-friendly activity to try, and we’ll also take on an activity at our service.